poov1n/Projects/Bufffer Overflow (Free Float FTP)/readme.md

 To invoke Mona just type **!mona** on the bottom space and press Enter</br>
 <img src = "https://imgur.com/SKiMCFK.png" height="40%" width="40%"></br>

+<h3>4.
+Creating a Shell Code</h3>
-<h4>3.2 Finding Bad characters </h4>
+<h4>4.1 Finding Bad characters </h4>
-So before finding the module, we need to figure out which characters are good for the code and which all are bad.</br>
+Before creating the shell code, we need to figure out which characters are good for the code and which all are bad.</br>
 We can find it by running all the hex characters through the program and how it parses out. </br>
 We are doing this because some characters may be used by the application for a particular function and we do not want to include it in our code, which would break it.</br>